 Why does it take so long to pick?
 Don’t they know who they want?

 Yes and No. All teams have a draft board ranking the players who are left to choose from.
 Frequently (especially in the first round), teams may be talking to a potential player’s agent to make sure they can get the player to sign a contract once they draft him.
 In many cases, teams do not make their pick right away, even if they know who they are going to take, in order to field trade offers from other teams, just in case.

 How well does a player’s college performance translate to the NFL?

 A player’s performance in college is only one factor; and in most cases not the most important factor in determining when they will be picked.

 So what DO they consider?

 It varies by position.
 For a quarterback, skill sets like arm strength and accuracy figure heavily in the decision.
-Tim Tebow was a great college player, but he is not a great passer, so in the NFL he doesn’t figure to be a great QB.
 Other factors include the players performance at the combine, their psych exam, their physical size and team needs.

 Hold on, what’s a combine?